stolarczyk/BALCONY/README.md

 # BALCONY
 This repository holds the BALCONY R package, which can be downloaded at its [CRAN](https://CRAN.R-project.org/package=BALCONY) website.

-**BALCONY** is an R package that facilitates the evolutionary analysis and the identification of conservation check the variablity of selected amino acids in protein structure.
+**BALCONY** (Better ALignment CONsensus analYsis) is an R package that facilitates the evolutionary analysis and the identification of conservation check the variablity of selected amino acids in protein structure.
 One of the unique functionalities of the BALCONY package concerns the